rug-cit-hpc/league-of-robots/documentation/Configuring_Pulp.md

 ### API only

 Pulp started as API only.
 There is a command line interface (CLI) in beta, but there is no GUI.
 Other projects like Katello provide GUIs for Pulp.
-We don't use any GUI on top of Pulp to keep deployment as simple as possible.
+We don't use any GUI on top of Pulp to keep deployment as simple as possible;
+it has enough dependencies already.

 ### Pulp uses storage efficiently: